 -- Foreword by Mark Schmitt, Senior Fellow, New America Foundation.

-For the full text of Zukin's research paper, or the detailed appendices, please see the PDFs attached below.
+For the full text of Zukin's research paper and detailed appendices, please download the PDFs below: